digital-asset/docs.daml.com/docs/2.7.1/docs/concepts/interoperability.rst

 .. note::
    As for ordinary causality graphs, the diagrams for multi-ledger causality graphs omit transitive edges for readability.

-As an example for a cross-domain transaction, consider the :ref:`split paint counteroffer workflow with the cross-domain transaction <cross-ledger-transaction>`.
+As an example for a cross-sync-domain transaction, consider the :ref:`split paint counteroffer workflow with the cross-sync-domain transaction <cross-ledger-transaction>`.
 The corresponding multi-ledger causality graph is shown below.
 The last transaction `tx4` is a cross-ledger transaction because its actions have more than one color.